nyafologus/mws-restaurant-stage-1/README.md

 ### Specification

-We have been provided the code for a restaurant reviews website.
-The code had a lot of issues.
-It was barely usable on a desktop browser, much less a mobile device.
-It also didn’t include any standard accessibility features, and it didn’t work offline at all.
+We have been provided with the code for a restaurant reviews website.
+The code had a lot of issues, it was barely usable on a desktop browser, much less a mobile device.
+It also didn’t include any standard accessibility features and didn’t work offline at all.
 Our job was to update the code to resolve these issues while still maintaining the included functionality.

-## Instructions

-#### Installation:
+### Installation Instructions:

 Copy/clone repository from Github using Git:
 ```sh